paisaltanjung11/lifeisprecious/README.md

 ## Screenshots

-> Replace each image below with your own screenshots inside the `screenshots/` folder.
+> The following screenshots show the app in action.
+(All images are stored in the `screenshots/` folder.)

 | Welcome Screen               | Journal Entry                      | History Page                      |
 | ---------------------------- | ---------------------------------- | --------------------------------- |